citp/privacy-policy-historical/m/ma/mag/magneticone.com.md

-> *The following text is extracted and transformed from the magneticone.com privacy policy that was archived on 2011-02-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110206161904id_/http%3A//www.magneticone.com/store/page_info.php%3Fpages_id%3D18) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the magneticone.com privacy policy that was archived on 2011-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111230141234id_/http%3A//www.magneticone.com/store/page_info.php%3Fpages_id%3D18) for the most accurate reproduction.*

-# Privacy Policy
+# osCommerce modules, X-Cart modules, CRE Loaded modules, Zen Cart modules

 (last updated December 2010)